JiteshSonkusare/dotnetapi-msi-creator-wixsharp/README.md

             dirProject = @"C:\dev\SampleAPI\main\";
             nameProject = "SampleAPI";
 6. We can also modify the ManagedProject object according to our requirment, we can add path InstallDir path of server where we want to install the project.
-Alos can        change IISVirtualDir objects data according to requirement as show below, also you can set  WindowsAuthentication to 'yes' or 'no'
+Also can        change IISVirtualDir objects field values according to requirement as shown below, also you can set  WindowsAuthentication to 'yes' or 'no'

              var project = new ManagedProject(nameProject,
                         new InstallDir(@"C:\inetpub\wwwroot\" + nameProject,